pterodactyl/documentation/community/config/eggs/creating_a_custom_egg.md

 :::

 #### File Parser
-The file parser  the whole line that you are trying to edit.
-For example:
+The file parser replaces the whole line that you are trying to edit.
+So you have to use it like this:

 ```json
 {